The Water You Swim In

 It's not because there is something wrong with you that you just can't make yourself get with the program.
 It's that there is something wrong with the program.

-~Charles Einstein
+~Charles Eisenstein

 Over time, a difficult environment gets into you so gradually that you stop noticing.